-Christina received a Bachelor of Arts from Lone Mountain College (now part of the University of San Francisco) and a Master of Arts in Communications from California State University, Sacramento, where she developed and taught courses in public relations, public speaking and writing.
+Christina received a Bachelor of Arts from Lone Mountain College (now part of the University of San Francisco) and a Master of Arts in Communications from California State University, Sacramento, where she has developed and taught courses in public relations, public speaking and writing.
 She is an accredited member of the Public Relations Society of America.

 As Vice President of Strategic Communications for the Western States Petroleum Association (WSPA) for a decade, Tupper directed numerous public affairs campaigns representing the major petroleum companies in five western states, served as the primary industry spokesperson and testified before local, state and federal government agencies.
 He has extensive experience working with companies, government agencies, news media, political activists and community-based organizations on legislation, regulations, oil spills, pipeline incidents, and maritime and refinery accidents.

 Prior to joining WSPA, Tupper was an independent communications consultant specializing in energy and natural resource issues.
 He also managed the communications arm of California’s largest lobbying firm and, before that, worked for a public affairs firm based in San Francisco.

 Before launching his career as a communications consultant, Tupper was a political and general assignment reporter for several major metropolitan newspapers, including the San Francisco Examiner, the Los Herald Examiner, the Dallas Times Herald, and the Houston Post.

 Tupper earned his Bachelor of Arts in Political Science from the University of Colorado.

 He currently serves as board chair of the California Automobile Museum.